Competitions & Workshops

 Youth as Inventors info.

-In spring 2025, another cohort of students from Newport High School worked with community members to identify keys issues around marine debris.
-Then they designed, designed, prototyped, and presented their engineering solutions.
+In spring 2026, another cohort of students from Newport High School will work with community members to identify keys issues around marine debris.
+They will design, prototype, and present their engineering solutions.
 For more information, contact Cait Goodwin.

 See a short video about the 2023 group: